MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 Specifies the shared signatures path.
 For example, `"P:\Signature Data"`.
 If the value contains spaces, enclose the value in quotation marks (").

-To empty this setting, use the value `" "`.
+To remove the value, use the **Remove-MpPreference** cmdlet:

+`Remove-MpPreference -SharedSignaturesPath`

 ```yaml
 Type: String